rehemafaith/tracker/README.md

 ### Rehema Faith

 ## Description
-#### The Triangle Tracker enables one to determine the type of a triangle by using the values of the sides of a triangle.
+#### The Triangle Tracker enables one to determine the type of a triangle by using the values of the sides of a triangle.https://rehemafaith.github.io/tracker/ open the app using this link
 ## Instructions
 * Enter the values of the three sides of the triangle
 * If an equilateral triangle, all the values entered will be the same so it will alert that it is an equilateral triangle